hypnopump/SimpleNet-Keras/README.md

 # SimpleNet-Keras

 SimpleNet paper implementation in keras.
-This is the implementation for the **SimpleNet** model architecture described in [this paper](https://arxiv.org/ftp/arxiv/papers/1608/1608.06037.pdf).
+This is the implementation for the **SimpleNet** model architecture described in [this paper](https://arxiv.org/ftp/arxiv/papers/1608/1608.06037.pdf) for the CIFAR10 dataset.
 The original implementation in Caffe can be found [here](https://github.com/Coderx7/SimpleNet).

 ## Results